DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 }
 ```

-## How to view and submit partnerships with schools and delivery partners
+## How to view, submit and update partnerships with schools and delivery partners

 Providers must notify DfE to confirm they have agreed to enter into a partnership with a school and delivery partner to deliver ECF-based training.

 Note, the following endpoints are only available for systems integrated with API v3 onwards.
 They will not return data for API v1 or v2.
-### Notify DfE of partnerships with schools and delivery partners
+### Confirm a partnership with a school and delivery partner

 Confirm a partnership with a school and delivery partner by using the endpoint:

 ```
  POST /api/v3/partnerships/ecf
 ```

-Request bodies must include all necessary data attributes.
+Request bodies must include all necessary data attributes, namely `cohort`, `school_id` and `delivery_partner_id`.
 An example request body is listed below.

 Successful requests will return a response body with updates included.
 An example response body is listed below.